hxtree/galaxyops/services/dialogue-service/README.md

 ## Ideas

-The following private repo raw ideas related to the game.
-Established contributors should ask for access.
+The following private repo contains rough ideas for the game.
+Established contributors can request for access.

 - [Rough Ideas](https://github.com/hxtree/cats-cradle-ideas)